 French and Francophone Studies Undergraduate Program

 The French Studies Program offers a major that can be included in many degrees offered at the University of Sydney.
-Depending on your year of enrolment the requirements for completing the major may be different.
-Select from the options below to see the requirements relevant to you.
+See below for a quick overview of the major, and follow the link to the Undergraduate Handbook for further information.